Somerset County Scout Council Data Privacy Notice

-The Somerset County Scout Council “Somerset Scouts” / “we” / “us” has a responsibility for all the Leaders (& ADULT VOLUNTEERS?) appointed throughout the Districts and Groups within the County.
+The Somerset County Scout Council / “Somerset Scouts” / “we” / “us” has a responsibility for all the adult volunteers appointed throughout the Districts and Groups within the County.
 In addition, Somerset Scouts manages a number of Adult Support Units, as well as other appointments which are the responsibility of the County.
 Somerset Scouts is part of The Scout Association which is incorporated by Royal Charter.
 The County is registered with the Charity Commission.

 From time to time Somerset Scouts collects information from Young People relative to events it organises.

-The County Executive Committee is the data controller for the information we collect from its members and others / “you”/ “yours” Any personal data that we collect will only be in relation to the work we do with our members and volunteers.
+The County Executive Committee is the data controller for the information we collect from members and others.
+Any personal data that we collect will only be in relation to the work we do with our members and volunteers.

 Scouting within the County is also carried out by Scout Districts and Groups, who being semi- autonomous are responsible for the control and management of their own data